zpangwin/linux-gaming-notes/risen2/README.md

 You can get it here:
 https://www.moddb.com/games/risen-ii-dark-waters/downloads/risen-2-unofficial-patch-v05

-Unfortunately, you will NOT be able to extract it on the Linux side and will need to have access to a Windows machine or VM to be able to extract the files.

-Even if I could repackage the files, I would not be allowed to repackage them without the mod authors' permission (or I am not willing to risk it, take your pick).

-If someone *else* wanted to repackage it and say link to it on reddit or a forum page somewhere, I would have no qualms about linking to reddit/forums.

-For everybody else, I will show a list of the extracted files and their checksums for reference.

-Also to allow myself to be able to turn the patch on/off at will, I have set up my game install folder as a git repo.
+To allow myself to be able to turn the patch on/off at will, I have set up my game install folder as a git repo.
 If you are interested in doing so (such as for being able to use the parrot exploit which the patch blocks), then you could set it up like this:

     # if you want the unofficial risen 2 patch, you can get it here: